eldaahz/digital-archive-project/docs/function_reference.md

-# Function & Class Reference
+# Function & Class Reference - Selma
 This document explains the main classes used in the Digital Art Archive Management System and what each one does.